Why people are more likely to get sick in winter

 Find out what you can do to reduce your risk for colds and other infections in the colder months.

-Dry, cold air can also make viruses more stable and make you more vulnerable to them.
+Dry, cold air can also make your nasal passages and airway drier while viruses are more stable—both of which can increases your risk for infection.
 And when you get less sunlight in winter, your vitamin D levels can drop.
 This can make it harder for your immune system to fight off germs.

 Taking these steps can help you avoid colds, the flu, and other germs when it is cold outside:

-Vaccinate.
 There’s no vaccine for the common cold, but you can and should be vaccinated against COVID as well as the flu.
-Everyone ages 6 months and older should get a yearly flu shot, and everyone ages 5 and older should get a COVID vaccine.
+Everyone ages 6 months and older should get a yearly flu shot.
+Speak with a healthcare provider about your COVID vaccination, as it may depend on your age, health status, and previous vaccinations.

 When you do sneeze or cough, do it into your mask, cover your mouth with a tissue, or use the crook of your elbow.
 If you do sneeze into your hands, wash them right away or use hand sanitizer.